neicnordic/sftpbeamer/README.md

 - The SFTP Beamer never keeps the credential a user is using to connect to a SFTP/SSH server.
 - The SFTP Beamer never caches the downloaded, uploaded or transferred data.
 The data will only pass by the memory of server where SFTP Beamer is running.
 - The SFTP Beamer is using session id to distinguish the different SFTP/SSH connections kept in the memory.

+##Development <a name="development"></a>
+The frontend of SFTP Beamer is based on JQuery, Bootstrap and several JQuery plugins, and the backend is developed by java and based on Vert.x framework.
+Besides, it's using Maven as a build tool.
+For the specific version requirement, please refer to [requirements](https://github.com/neicnordic/sftpbeamer/blob/master/requirements.txt).

 ##Deployment <a name="deployment"></a>
 Please refer to [deployment guideline](https://github.com/neicnordic/sftpbeamer/blob/master/DEPLOYMENT.md) for more info.